 - Travelodge by Wyndham Gardiner: affordable accommodation a short drive from the north entrance station.

 - Alpine Motel of Cooke City: basic accommodation in the heart of beautiful Cooke City.
 It’s a great base for wildlife viewing at the Lamar Valley.

-- West of West Lodge: beautiful cabin located just 8 miles from from the western Yellowstone entrance.
+- Kozy Cabin: Spacious cabin 8 miles from the West Yellowstone entrance.